is a female living in a male world.

 It’s a world she has no intention of conquering, and it’s a world that she hesitantly entered because she loves her school and she loves basketball.

 .
-It wasn’t her favorite option, but it was the only option that gave her the chance to play the game she loves and to stay at the only school she’s ever known.
+It wasn’t her favorite option, but it was the only one that gave her the chance to play the game she loves and to stay at the only school she’s ever known.

-“She does not want to be a circus event.
+“She doesn't want to be a circus event.
 She doesn’t want everyone to cheer when she touches the ball,” Liberty Christian coach Todd Franklin said.
 “She wants to be a basketball player.”

 It’s hard to be just a basketball player when you are the girl playing on the boys team.
 But she’s trying.

 “It’s how my personality is.
 I would rather blend in,” Asdourian said.
 “It’s the boys’ season and I don’t want to take anything away from them by getting extra attention.
 I’ve never liked being the center of attention.”